SlimeKnights/slimeknights.github.io/docs/json/recipes/materials.md

 ---
 layout: page
 title: Material Recipes
+description: In order for a Tinkers' Construct material to be craftable and repairable, its necessary to define one or more recipes.
+This page documents the recipe format for working with materials using the part builder, casting, and melting.
 ---

 <div class="hatnote" markdown=1>
 This page is about the JSON to make a material craftable.
 For the JSON to define the material, see [Material Format](../../materials).
 For the JSON to craft tool parts and other material items, see [Part Recipes](../parts).
 </div>

-In order for a material to be craftable and repairable, its neccessary to define one or more recipes.
+{{page.description}}

 {% include toc.html %}